Avery7Li/JSC370-project/README.md

-My JSC370 Final Project Website
+My JSC370 Final Project.
+The website is published at https://avery7li.github.io/jsc370-final

-My website is published at https://avery7li.github.io/jsc370-final
+# Volleyball as a Team Sport